-Cushions contain high quality fillings carefully calculated to give the correct loft for each range.
+Our Tailored by OKA seat cushions contain high quality fillings carefully calculated to give the ideal loft for each range.
 All seat and back cushion fillings will compress when used, just like a pillow.
 The appearance and performance of your cushions can be preserved by regular maintenance.
 Follow these simple steps as soon as your furniture is in use:

 Foam with Fibre Wrap

-- Seat covers should be rotated, and redressed regularly to realign the seat edges.
+Seat cushion covers should be rotated, and redressed regularly to realign the seat edges.